finding happiness in peru

 The site took about 90 years to build and at its peak, there were roughly 180 buildings and about 500-700 people lived there.
 It served as the last religious town along the Inca Trail and likely housed nobility.
 No one really knows why the citadel was abandoned but the most common theories are that people just simply moved away or started getting sick and left.
 But either way, it was never found by the Spanish which is one of the reasons why it’s the most preserved of the larger Inca ruin sites.
 For 380 years, Machu Picchu lay undiscovered, hiding in thick vegetation until it was discovered by local farmers.

-We saw both farming and urban areas of the Machu Picchu citadel, rooms where things were offered to the gods, and sacred areas referencing the importance of the condor (represents the upper world), the puma (our world), and the snake (the underworld).
-For some of the rooms, Carlos had pictures of what they looked like back in the day which was really cool to see.
+We saw both farming and urban areas of the Machu Picchu citadel, rooms where offerings were made to the gods, and sacred areas referencing the importance of the condor (represents the upper world), the puma (our world), and the snake (the underworld).
 It’s no wonder why Machu Picchu is one of the New Seven Wonders of the World.

 Fun fact: the list is called the “New” Seven Wonders of the World because in 2000, a campaign was launched to determine a new list of seven wonders, given that the original list (often now referred to as the Seven Wonders of the Ancient World) was created back in 2nd Century BCE and the Great Pyramid of Giza is the only one from that list still standing.
 Millions of votes were cast to determine the new list and in 2007, the New Seven Wonders of the World was created.
 In addition to Machu Picchu, this newer list includes the Great Wall of China, Chichén Itzá in Mexico, Petra in Jordan, Christ the Redeemer statue in Rio de Janeiro, the Colosseum in Rome, and the Taj Mahal in India.

-We boarded a flight early Sunday morning to Lima and then on to Los Angeles.
-The four who were also from Southern California were on our same two flights which was a fun surprise.
-We landed in Los Angeles late that night and by that time, I was pretty exhausted from traveling so it was nice to go back to my apartment.
+After one last night in Cusco (we stayed at the Samay Wasi hostel in the San Blas district), we boarded an early flight to Lima and then on to Los Angeles.
+By the time our flight landed in Los Angeles, I was pretty exhausted from traveling so it was nice to go back to my apartment.
 It felt good to be home, but I was already missing the trip and the people.
 Even a month later, I still do.